laristra/ristra-utils/README.md

-# Ristra Low-Level (RistraLL) Library
+# Ristra Utils Library

-The RistraLL project provides I/O and other low-level utilities for the Ristra project.
+The Ristra Utils project provides I/O and other low-level utilities for the Ristra project.

 # I/O Model